usacfi/CovidSurveillance/readme.txt

 This program aligns multiple COVID DNA sequences, trims the genes of interest, translates to protein, and identifies mutations in epitope regions.

-Download the entire RNASeqAnalysis folder
+Download the entire DNASeqAnalysis folder

 # Example commandline to run script: